evilWicked/evil-signals/README.md

 Multithreading.
 A can of worms...

 There is a long discussion about it in the documentation on the page Design Ideas: Signals which generally comes to the conclusion that multithreading with signals and slots is not for the feint hearted.
 With that said evil-signals supports multi threading.

-To cover any situation where you have mutiple threads interacting with a single signal you need to enable lock guards on the signal.

-    signal.useLockGuards(true);

-It defaults to false.

-To cover any situation where you have mutiple threads interacting with a single slot you need to enable lock guards on the slot.

-    slot.useLockGuards(true);

-It also defaults to false.

-The fiollowing scenarios all fit under the umbrella of multithreading.

-### Scenarios
-1. A single signal on a single thread calling different slots on multiple threads.
-2. A single signal on multiple threads talking to the same slot.
-3. A single signal on a single thread talking to a single slot on multiple threads.
-4. A single signal on multiple threads talking to a single slot on multiple threads.
-5. Changing the state of a signal from several threads (not receiving a signal - which doesn't change state).
-6. Changing the state a slot from several threads (not sending a signal - which doesn't change state).

-The only one I really recommend is the first.
-A single signal on a single thread calling different slots on multiple threads.

 Releases